jon94/Datadog-SG-Labs/datadog-101-docker/dd-101-docker.md

 </details>

-**Task 2: Your team wants better control of alerts, since simulate_error is invoked by flask-dd-labs, how can you create dependencies between the monitors such that simulate_errors service monitor will not be called?**
+**Task 2: Your team wants better control of alerts, since simulate_error is invoked by flask-dd-labs, how can you create dependencies between the monitors such that when flask-dd-labs has an alert, simulate_errors service monitor will not be called?**

 [Hint] (https://docs.datadoghq.com/monitors/guide/create-monitor-dependencies/)
 - Follow along the idea in the document above.
 The endpoints in the documents are outdated.
 But you can use docs on [API Reference] (https://docs.datadoghq.com/api/latest/#api-reference)